Routing-based technique for defect mitigation in quantum error correction

-Following the bottom-up approach, we introduce Halma, a routing-based technique targeting defects on ancilla qubits, with its power unlocked by an expanded yet experimental realistic native instruction set containing both the $\CZ$ gate and the $\iSWAP$ gate.
-Halma handles ancilla qubit defects within a depth-5 syndrome extraction circuit while inducing zero code distance reduction and introducing minimal additional noise.
-This leads to a logical error rate that is only $\sim1.5\times$ that of the defect-free code when handling a single ancilla qubit defect on a small-distance surface code, under a realistic hardware error rate.
-We demonstrate the compatibility of Halma with superstabilizer-based approaches and its loose requirement on defect sparsity, and show that Halma can be applied to around 99\% of ancilla qubit defects.
-Via Monte Carlo simulation, we show that Halma can provide remarkable reductions in logical error rates, those are on the scale of $\sim10\times$ for surface code with distance 11 and defect rate of 2\%, and the reduced logical error rate leads to an estimated teraquop footprint that is three times lower than that of conventional superstabilizer approaches.
+It is not surprising that leveraging more intrinsic hardware capabilities can enable advances beyond conventional approaches.
+By adapting an expanded, yet experimentally realistic native instruction set containing both the $\CZ$ gate and the $\iSWAP$ gate, we develop Halma, a routing-based technique that mitigates defects on ancilla qubits.
+During the syndrome extraction circuit of Halma handling such defects, the stabilizers measured near the defective region is the same as those of the defect-free surface code, thus the spacelike distance of the code is unchanged.
+Halma handles single ancilla qubit defect on a small-distance surface code with a logical error rate that is only $\sim1.5\times$ that of the defect-free code, under a realistic hardware error rate of $10^{-3}$.
+Compared to previous methods based on a single native two-qubit gate~\cite{siegel_adaptive_2023, wei_low-overhead_2024, strikis_quantum_2023}, Halma provides remarkable reductions in logical error rates on the scale of $\sim10\times$ for an average surface code with distance-11 and defects randomly distributed at a rate of 2\%, and the reduced logical error rate leads to an estimated teraquop footprint that is three times lower.